jaxbline/gumroadiconmaker/README.md

 # Gumroad Icon Maker
-A very niche plugin to make turntable animatiosn for my gumroad page
+A very niche plugin to make turntable animation for my gumroad page